 6. Get help

 Don’t suffer alone.
 Discuss the condition with a psychiatrist or doctor who may be able to put together a treatment plan, which may be a combination of medication or cognitive behaviour therapy.
-Don't hesitate to visit the South African Depression and Anxiety Group (SADAG) website for a guide on where to find help.
+Don't hesitate to visit the South African Depression and Anxiety Group (SADAG) or TherapyRoute website for a guide on where to find help.

 7. Utilise your workplace